sguillory6/aws-infrastructure-templates/README.md

 ### Deleting VPC Stack

 When deleting the VPC stack, if you have Direct Connect enabled, you will need to disconnect existing VPN connections before AWS will allow you to delete the VPC stack.
 To disconnect VPN connections, the spoke tag on the VGW will need to be set to false and you will need to wait for connections to be disabled/disconnected before attempting to delete the stack.

-You will also need to delete any resource that were created in the VPC prior to deleting the VPC stack.
+You will also need to delete any resources that were created in the VPC prior to deleting the VPC stack.

 ## Route53